about the organization

 The Lifestyle

-American None is a lifestyle community for nonreligious Americans.
-We deliver online content that merges the way Nones live with how they experience meaningful living or spirituality—in the here and now.
+American None is a lifestyle community for anyone who values Love over labels.
+We deliver online content that merges the way Nones live with how they experience meaningful living or spirituality — in the here and now.
 As a social impact company, our business supports the mission, not the other way around.

 American None promotes a new way of thinking, speaking, and experiencing spirituality based on 21st-century values.
 We do this by delivering online lifestyle content and supporting social advocacy initiatives toward the advancement of a more loving, inclusive world.